Learning-Based Speed Estimation from Accelerometer-Only Inertial Sensing: Learning Approach

 \subsection{Data Acquisition and Dataset Creation}

-The dataset was meticulously assembled utilizing a Samsung Galaxy Smartphone, equipped with an integrated accelerometer and GPS.
-The accelerometer data was captured at a high-resolution frequency of 500 [Hz], while the GPS data was recorded at 1 [Hz].
-A pivotal aspect of this assembly process was the synchronization of all sensors to a unified time reference, ensuring temporal coherence across the data streams.

-In the realm of supervised machine learning, the precision of ground truth labels is paramount.
-Accordingly, the car speed measurements derived from the GPS data were adopted as the canonical labels for this study.

-The comprehensive dataset encapsulates a total of 13.2 hours of vehicular operation, distributed across 51 distinct driving sessions.
-To evaluate the model's performance, one driving session, lasting 30 minutes, was exclusively reserved for testing.
-Consequently, the remaining 50 sessions, accounting for 12.9 hours, were allocated for model training.
-Further refinement of the training dataset ensued, with an 80:20 division into training (10.3 hours) and validation (2.6 hours) subsets.
+A dataset was collected using a Samsung Galaxy Smartphone, with accelerometer data recorded at 500 Hz.
+The data, consisting of 13.2 hours of car operation across various terrains, was split into training (10.3 hours), validation (2.6 hours), and testing (0.5 hours) subsets.

 The data aggregation was extensively conducted across various geographical terrains within the state of Israel, encompassing an array of road types, predominantly highways and urban streets.
 It is imperative to note that the data collection was strictly confined to on-road scenarios, deliberately excluding off-road data acquisition.
-Additionally, the driving sessions were exclusively conducted during daylight hours under standard meteorological conditions, ensuring consistency in environmental factors.

-A crucial aspect of the data integrity involved the preliminary stabilization of GPS signals.
 Each driving session commenced only after attaining a stabilized GPS signal, ascertained through the Global Dilution of Precision (GDOP) metric, thereby minimizing locational inaccuracies \cite{sharp2009gdop, farrell2008aided}.
 The raw data underwent meticulous processing, where the IMU data was subjected to low-pass filtering to mitigate noise interference and subsequently downsampled to a frequency of 20 [Hz].
-Concurrently, the car speed data, ascertained from the GPS readings, was maintained at a consistent recording frequency of 1 [Hz].
+Concurrently, the car speed data, ascertained from the GPS readings, was maintained at a consistent recording frequency of 1 [Hz], and served as the ground truth label.